ycrc/ycrc.github.io/snippets/rclone_examples.md

 === "S3"

-    The example below is a screen dump when setting up `rclone` on Farnam for an S3 provider such as aws.
+    The example below is a screen dump when setting up `rclone` for an S3 provider such as aws.

 ```bash